 - Other Mortgages Held – If you have existing buy-to-let mortgages or are thinking of letting your existing property to buy another (Let-to-buy) these will also be treated differently by different lenders with each having a particular policy.

 - Loan-To-Value – this is the amount of your mortgage expressed as a percentage of the value of the property.
 The lower the percentage, the greater the chance of the mortgage being approved.
-A 60% loan-to-value application therefore is easier to obtain than a 90% one.
+A 60% loan-to-value application, therefore, is easier to obtain than a 90% one.
 Again each lender has a particular policy regarding this.

 - Previous Applications – Nearly all mortgage applications are recorded on your credit file.
 The more applications that are recorded, the lower the likelihood of your mortgage approval becomes.
-For this reason it is important not to keep applying to different lenders in the hope that one will say yes.
+For this reason, it is important not to keep applying to different lenders in the hope that one will say yes.
 You will diminish your chances for at least 6 months.

 Here at Harrison Gray, we have an in-depth knowledge of the mortgage market along with each lender’s quirks and policy requirements.
-By using our services you will have a much greater chance of your mortgage being approved first time.
+By using our services you will have a much greater chance of your mortgage being approved the first time.